Big Bertha

 "That’ll make it hard for Victor.
 It’s usually where the hunter’s car is that gives him some idea of where to begin his search."

-The new spot Victor chose was at a point just about opposite where he was located, but on the other side of Pound Ridge.
-Before he left, he told Markey’s friends to stay where they were, along with the three volunteers just in case Markey emerged from the woods.
-The searchers would wait until 8 o’clock and then they, and any other volunteers who showed up, would fan out and begin heading towards the new spot Victor had chosen to place Big Bertha.
-The fire department ambulance left for the new location just as Victor turned Big Bertha off and prepared to move.
+The spot they and Victor chose was about five miles away, just about opposite of where they were currently located.
+Before he left, he told Markey’s friends to stay with the three volunteers just in case Markey emerged from the woods.
+The searchers would wait until 7 a.m. and then they, and any other volunteers who showed up, would fan out and begin heading towards the new spot Victor had chosen to place Big Bertha.
+Victor was thinking that somewhere between those two points they were likely to come upon Markey.
+The fire department ambulance that always accompanied Victor on his searches had already left for the new location by the time Victor had turned Big Bertha off and prepared to move.